 Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.

-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with
+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with so, why?
+If not, what must she do?